-This draft scoping document was developed with input from diverse stakeholders, including patients and their families, clinicians, researchers, and manufacturers of the agents of focus in this review.
+This scoping document was developed with input from diverse stakeholders, including patients and their families, clinicians, researchers, and manufacturers of the agents of focus in this review.
 This document incorporates feedback gathered during preliminary calls with stakeholders, data from ICER's 2022 obesity report, and open input submissions from the public.
-A revised scoping document will be posted following a three-week public comment period.
+This revised scoping document includes the following changes: 1) the addition of age and established CVD as subgroups of interest and 2) additional comments from patient advocacy groups have been incorporated into the scope.
 ICER looks forward to continued engagement with stakeholders throughout its review and encourages comments to refine our understanding of the clinical effectiveness and value of preventive treatments.

 We heard from stakeholders that obesity is a lifelong disease, often starting in childhood, and both genetic and environmental factors lead to difficulty losing weight and maintaining weight loss over a lifetime.
 Thus, lifelong treatment will likely be necessary, as with other chronic diseases.
 There is also stigma and bias associated with obesity that can affect individuals' mental health, self-esteem, and their willingness to engage with the healthcare system for treatment.
+Additionally, we heard that, too often, there is a failure to even broach the subject of weight or weight loss treatment, resulting in delays in treatment with medications until after comorbidities have developed.
+This is particularly true for Black Women, who not only more likely to be living with obesity, but are also less likely to be offered comprehensive treatment for obesity, and less likely to be referred for surgery when appropriate.

-Patient advocacy groups and clinical experts emphasized that one of the main limitations of access to GLP-1 RAs is economic - namely, insurance coverage is variable and out-of-pocket costs are high for individuals without insurance coverage.
+Patient advocacy groups and clinical experts emphasized that one of the main limitations of access to semaglutide and tirzepatide is economic - namely, insurance coverage is variable and out-of-pocket costs are high for individuals without insurance coverage.
 The high cost of therapy also affects adherence, as some individuals are not able to afford to stay on the drugs long-term, which may lead to discontinuation and then regain of weight.
-Clinical experts stated that although some individuals may respond to older, cheaper medications, those are not as effective as GLP-1 RAs and thus are mainly offered when GLP-1 RAs are cost-prohibitive or when they are not available.
+Clinical experts stated that although some individuals living with obesity may respond to older, cheaper medications, those are not as effective as semaglutide and tirzepatide and thus are mainly offered when these drugs are cost-prohibitive or not available.

-We heard from clinical experts that there is variability in response to AOMs.
+We heard from clinical experts that there is variability in response to medications to treat obesity.
 There are individuals who are hyperresponders and lose large amounts of weight on low doses of medication; on the other hand, individuals with higher BMI at baseline may not have as robust a response to medication.
 There may also be differences in response based on sex, race, and ethnicity, with women tending to respond better to medication and Black participants losing less weight relative to their White counterparts.
-Finally, we heard that there is excitement about the use of GLP-1 RAs for treatment for diseases other than obesity and Type 2 diabetes, including substance use disorder and Alzheimer's disease.
+Finally, we heard that there is excitement about the use of semaglutide and tirzepatide for treatment for diseases other than obesity and Type 2 diabetes, including substance use disorder and Alzheimer's disease.